nataliekupferer/nataliekupferer.github.io/_portfolio/portfolio-1.md

 ---
-title: "Portfolio item number 1"
+title: "Artifact 1: Pixel Art"
 excerpt: "This is my first project I would like to include.
 It is some pixel art I completed for my Binary unit. <br/><img scr='/images/pixel.png'>"
 collection: portfolio
 ---